zzonyo/trust-docs-test/source/index.html.md

 - If contract_code is filled, cancel trigger orders of this contract code.

 - If symbol and contract_type are filled, cancel trigger orders of this symbol and contract code.

+- You can fill in only one of direction and offset to cancel the orders. (such as direction=buy, all buy orders will be cancelled, including "open" and "close" offset)

 > Response: